 - Families may be sending remittances to relatives in other parts of the country or abroad.

-- College students, who may also be breadwinners, may be vulnerable without the food and housing available on their campus.
+- College students, who may also now be their family's breadwinners, may be vulnerable without the food and housing available on their campus or putting their education and career plans on hold.

 At the same time, this uncertainty and upheaval comes at a time when many immigrant families were already facing hardship and many immigration-related concerns.
 Immigrant advocates and medical personnel are sharing numerous examples of immigrants who are not seeking medical care related to the COVID-19 out of fear of consequences for their immigration applications or fear of deportation.